-The impact of PAT services were also examined with regard to indicators of school performance and behavior.
-Kindergarten Readiness Assessment (KRA) scores were examined by readiness level: emerging, approaching, and demonstrating readiness for children who received PAT and for a matched comparison group of similar peers who did not receive PAT.
+The impact of PAT services was also examined with regard to indicators of school performance and behavior.
+Kindergarten Readiness Assessment (KRA) scores were examined by readiness level (i.e., emerging, approaching, and demonstrating readiness) for children who received PAT and for a matched comparison group of similar peers who did not receive PAT.
 Of note, the PAT intervention group sample size was considerably smaller than the number of matched comparison group peers, so percentages should be interpreted with caution.
-The percentage of PAT program students demonstrating readiness (27.4%) was similar to that of similar peers in the comparison group (28.5%).
-No differences in average KRA performance scores were seen between children who received PAT and similar (matched) peers, suggesting that children who live in families with known risk factors associated with early school failure who received PAT are performing similarly to children who were matched by race/ethnicity age, gender, county, and poverty level (but with a unknown number of risk factors for early school failure).
-While average school absenteeism was significantly reduced for children who received PAT as compared to same age peers, the level of chronic absenteeism was not different.
+Results were available only for FY18 and FY19, as the KRA was not utilized in FY17.
+The percentage of PAT program students demonstrating readiness (27.4%) was similar to that of peers in the comparison group (28.5%).
+No differences in average KRA performance scores were seen between children who received PAT and similar (matched) peers, suggesting that children who live in families with a significant number of known risk factors associated with early school failure who received PAT are performing similarly to children who were matched by race/ethnicity age, gender, county, and poverty level (but who are experiencing an unknown number of risk factors for early school failure).
+While average school absenteeism was significantly reduced for children who received PAT as compared to same age peers, the level of chronic absenteeism (i.e., the percentage of students who missed more than 10% of the total school days for which they were enrolled) was not significantly different.

-PAT service impact was also examined on rates of child maltreatment, as child maltreatment prevention is an important goal of PAT services.
-Data from the SC Department of Social Services was examined to address this question; the rates of founded child maltreatment cases were similar among children who received PAT as compared to similar peers who did not receive PAT.
+PAT service impact on rates of child maltreatment was also examined, as child maltreatment prevention is an important goal of PAT services.
+Data from the SC Department of Social Services was analyzed to address this question and the rates of founded child maltreatment cases were similar among children who received PAT as compared to similar peers who did not receive PAT.

-Child health and well-being is the final area examined in this evaluation, given the importance of health to child development and school success.
-Importantly, using Medicaid data, we found that children who received PAT services were significantly more likely to have attended the recommended number of wellchild visits as compared to similar peers who did not receive PAT.
+Child health and well-being was the final area of interest in this evaluation, given the importance of health to child development and school success.
+Importantly, using Medicaid data, the evaluation found that children who received PAT services attended a significantly higher percentage of the recommended number of well-child visits as compared to similar peers who did not receive PAT.

-In sum, the evaluation identified strengths in PAT program delivery by SCFS PAT trained parent educators, including high rates of home visitation services and average enrollment approaching two years.
+In sum, the evaluation identified strengths in PAT program delivery by SCFS PAT-trained parent educators, including high rates of home visitation services and average enrollment approaching two years.

 Participation in group parenting meetings was less common.
-The current evaluation also identified positive change in important proximal factors related to school success, namely parenting skills (as assessed by two different measures) over the course of PAT enrollment.
-A dose-response effect was seen, in that increases in scores on these parenting measures were associated with increasing time of enrollment.
+The current evaluation identified positive change in important proximal factors related to school success, namely parenting skills (as assessed by two different measures) over the course of PAT enrollment.
+A dose-response effect was seen, in that increased time of enrollment was associated with higher scores on these parenting measures.
 Additionally, children/families who received PAT services participated in significantly more well-child visits as compared to a group of similar children who did not.
-While differences were not seen on KRA performance between children who received PAT services and similar peers who did not, the current evaluation did not examine the potential for changes in school performance later in elementary school.
-This may be a fruitful area for investigation in future evaluations.
+While differences were not seen on KRA performance between children who received PAT services and similar peers who did not, the current evaluation did not examine the potential for changes in school performance or behavior later in elementary school.
+Importantly, the children receiving PAT are experiencing a significant number of known risk factors for poor educational outcomes whereas the number and type of risk factors experienced by the comparison group could not be examined due to data limitations.